 CoinCircle Announces 10% Interest Boost on Bitcoin

 In celebration of Bitcoin and BTC2021 Miami, CoinCircle has announced a special promotion for new Bitcoin deposits with an introductory savings rate of 10% APY!
 Scan the QR code image to unlock 10% APY interest on BTC deposits made during the conference*.
 Attendees can spot CoinCircle representatives with QR codes on their shirts handing out limited edition special QR code cards that will unlock the super boost.
-Use your phone to scan the QR code and from the app magically unlock the Bitcoin super boosted 10% APY interest rate and receive an additional special gift in your CoinCircle wallet as a thank you for participating.
+Use a mobile device to scan the QR code and from the app magically unlock the Bitcoin super boosted 10% APY interest rate and receive an additional special gift in the CoinCircle wallet as an extra thanks for participating.

-You can earn interest, send instant crypto payments, buy and sell crypto, perform research, read articles, charts, and stay up to date on hundreds of cryptocurrencies, including Bitcoin, Ethereum, Radian, the latest DeFi and ERC20 tokens, and much more using the CoinCircle app.
-In addition to earning interest on supported crypto, such as 8% interest on the digital USD stable coin DAI, you can also earn as much as $200/day in rewards by participating in CoinCircle's Earn by simply sharing with friends.
-People who sign up and unlock their super boost via the QR code will also receive a special edition Bitcoin themed NFT in their CoinCircle wallet made in collaboration with crypto-artist Richard Dixon to celebrate BTC2021, Miami.
+Anyone can earn interest, send instant crypto payments, buy and sell crypto, perform research, read articles, charts, and stay up to date on hundreds of cryptocurrencies, including Bitcoin, Ethereum, Radian, the latest DeFi and ERC20 tokens, and much more using the CoinCircle app.
+In addition to earning interest on supported crypto, such as 8% interest on the digital USD stable coin DAI, people can also earn as much as $200/day in rewards when participating in CoinCircle's Earn, by simply sharing with friends.
+People who sign up and unlock their super boost via the QR code will also receive a special edition Bitcoin themed NFT in their CoinCircle wallet; made in collaboration with crypto-artist Richard Dixon to celebrate BTC2021, Miami.

 "We are really excited for Bitcoin 2021 Miami!
 This is going to be super cool -- BTC Media has done such an incredible job this year.
-We are proud to be a part of the Bitcoin 2021 Conference and offer attendees this incredible limited time super boosted interest rate of 10% APY on their Bitcoin." - Erick Miller, CEO of CoinCircle
+We are proud to be a part of the Bitcoin 2021 Conference and offer attendees this incredible limited time super boosted interest rate of 10% APY on their Bitcoin," said Erick Miller, CEO of CoinCircle.

 *Terms and Conditions apply.
 Maximum of 2 BTC per account, identity verification must be completed in the CoinCircle app within 24 hours in order to earn 10% APY.
 Full terms and conditions can be found on the CoinCircle website.